top of page

 Karen's Story

-Abuse and the resulting trauma can happen to anyone, regardless of age, gender, beliefs or economic status.
-We must learn to recognize it along a spectrum from the subtle to the pervasive and insidious – then act to rid our lives of toxic abuse and heal our trauma.
-Normalizing abuse is no longer an option and Goddess values and other tools can help us do just that.
-It worked for me and it can work for you, too.
-Let’s take the steps necessary to eradicate abuse from our lives and society.
+Patriarchal abuse and the resulting trauma can happen to anyone, regardless of age, gender, beliefs or economic status.
+We must learn to recognize it along a spectrum from the subtle to the pervasive and insidious – then act to rid our lives of the toxicity and heal our trauma.
+Normalizing abuse, oppression and domination is no longer an option and Goddess principles and practices along with other tools can help us find healing, equality, balance and dignity.
+I know the sacred trident of the Divine Feminine is our lifeline and our ticket to freedom.
+It's a proven resource that worked for me and it can work for you, too.
+Whether we're spiritual or secular, let’s all begin our deconstruction and take the steps necessary to eradicate patriarchal abuse, domination and oppression from our lives and society.

 Bio of Karen Tate

-Her newest book, Normalizing Abuse: A Commentary on Our Pervasive Culture of Abuse was published in January 2023.
+Her newest book, Divine Feminine: Deity, Archetype and Ideal, will be available in October 2026.
+Her previous and seventh book, Normalizing Abuse: A Commentary on Our Pervasive Culture of Abuse was published in January 2023.
 Her other book titles include: Sacred Places of Goddess: 108 DestinationsWalking An Ancient Path: Rebirthing Goddess on Planet Earth, and Goddess Calling: Inspirational Messages & Meditations of Sacred Feminine Liberation Thealogy.
 She's curated the "manifesting a new normal trilogy" which includes the anthologies, Voices of the Sacred Feminine: Conversations to Change Our World, Awakening the Feminine: Dismantling Domination to Restore Balance on Mother Earth and Goddess 2.0: Advancing a New Path Forward.

 Thanks for submitting!